Marco Silva sacked: What went wrong at Everton?

 The axe has fallen on Marco Silva after Everton's chastening 5-2 defeat to Liverpool in the Merseyside derby.
 From recruitment to set-piece woes, we take a look at what went so wrong and why.

-It was a fresh-faced Marco Silva who worked through the doors of USM Finch Farm for the first time on the final day of May in 2018.
+It was a fresh-faced Marco Silva who walked through the doors of USM Finch Farm for the first time on the final day of May in 2018.

 The then 40-year-old was tasked with lifting the gloom that had set in under Sam Allardyce, his predecessor, who had brought improved results but in a style that had left many supporters disgruntled and others totally disaffected.